abbioinfo/runPOISED/README.md

 ### Step 4.3 Check the output files
 The most important output files are *XXX_labelled.csv* file.
 Each CSV file contains (normalized) marker expression profile for a given sample.
 The last column contains the predicted labels.

-In addition, \_model and \_other folder contains the session files, important if you want to annotate other samples using the same models.
+In addition, \_model and \_other folder contains the session files, important if you want to annotate other samples later using the same models.

 ### Step 4.3 Compute and plot sample F1 and cell type sepcific F1